adidas/lakehouse-engine/lakehouse_engine_usage/data_loader/custom_transformer/custom_transformer.md

 allows us to **pass custom transformers where you put your entire pyspark logic and can pass it as an argument in the ACON** (the configuration file that configures every lakehouse engine algorithm).

-### Motivation:
+!!! note "Motivation"
     Doing that, you let the ACON guide your read, data quality, write and terminate processes, and you just focus on transforming data :)

 ## Custom transformation Function

 The function below is the one that encapsulates all your defined pyspark logic and sends it as a python function to the lakehouse engine.
 This function will then be invoked internally in the lakehouse engine via a df.transform() function.
 If you are interested in checking the internals of the lakehouse engine, our codebase is openly available here: https://github.com/adidas/lakehouse-engine

-.. warning:: Attention!!!
+!!! warning "Attention!!!"
     For this process to work, your function defined below needs to receive a DataFrame and return a DataFrame.
 Attempting any other method signature (e.g., defining more parameters) will not work, unless you use something like [python partials](https://docs.python.org/3/library/functools.html#functools.partial), for example.

 ```python
 def get_new_data(df: DataFrame) -> DataFrame: